 There's really no question about it.
 Pubic hair is much coarser than the hair on top of your head.
 Even if you have the wiriest, most stringent scalp hair on the planet, it's no match for what's under your shorts.
 This extreme coarseness is why pubic hair care is a unique challenge.
 Things that keep it soft and groomed are very different from the stuff that works above your shoulders.

 Interestingly enough, the hair on your body that most closely resembles pubic hair is your beard.
 Is there a reason for that?
 We'll explore some theories in a minute.
 Before we do, learn a quick lesson.
 You're welcome for that.

-More importantly, when you want to trim the pubes, you need tools that can handle tight curls.
+More importantly, when you want to trim the pubes, you need tools to handle tight curls.
 They effectively make the hair much denser.
 Your crotch shaver or razor might have to cut through the same hair more than once as it doubles over.
 Combined with coarseness, these are important things to consider.

-We’ll talk about why in a minute, but before that, does it matter that your pubes are a different color?
-It really doesn’t.
-While every other unique aspect of groin hair affects care and maintenance, color is not a big deal — unless you’re dying your pubes to make them less gray, but that’s a whole different can of worms.
+We'll talk about why in a minute, but does it matter that your pubes are a different color?
+It really doesn't.
+While every other unique aspect of groin hair affects care and maintenance, color is not a big deal — unless you're dying your pubes to make them less gray, but that's a whole different can of worms.

 So, Why Are Pubes Different?